FranciscoMoretti/site/content/blog/the-best-way-to-organize-icons-in-a-nextjs-site.md

 slug: the-best-way-to-organize-icons-in-a-nextjs-site

 title: The Best Way to Organize Icons in a Next.js Site
-description: Learn the best way to organize icons in your Next.js site for consistency, simplicity, and less code.
-Follow our step-by-step guide to using a single file and Tailwind for styling.
-Check out our blog for more Next.js articles.
+description: Learn how to organize icons in your Next.js site for consistency and simplicity.
+Follow the convention of using a single file and Tailwind CSS for styling.
 date: 2023-05-12
 image:
 ---